Sprint Capacity,

 How do I calculate team capacity for a sprint?

 Multiply team size × sprint working days × hours per day to get raw person-hours.
 Subtract PTO hours.
 Apply your focus factor.
-The result is the realistic person-hours available — not the theoretical maximum.
+The result is the realistic person-hours available; not the theoretical maximum.

 How do I convert hours to story points?

 Use your historical velocity (average story points completed per sprint).
 Divide your available person-hours by the historical hours-per-point ratio.
 We use a default of 6 hours per point, then adjust if you provide your team's actual velocity.
+Want the reverse direction?
+Try the Story Points Estimator.

 Why does the calculator suggest fewer points than my team commits to?